History of Srivijaya: Chola invasion

-Chola had made a plan to begin their invasion throughout Southeast Asia.
-When the Chola invasion begins, aimlessly at Southeast Asia – when the war ended with Chola victory, significantly weakening the Srivijaya Kingdom, breaking the Srivijaya maritime monopoly on that region.
-Upon that time, several places in the present-day Indonesia were invaded by the Cholas.
-When places were being raided by the king of Chola, it led to the fall of Sailendra Kingdom of Srivijaya – but also at the same time during Chola invasion, when the return voyage of the great Buddhist scholar Atiśa took place from Sumatra to India and Tibet in 1025 CE.
+The Chola conquests in Southeast Asia broke Srivijaya's regional maritime monopoly, significantly weakening the kingdom.
+Several places in present-day Indonesia were invaded by the Cholas, which led to the fall of the Sailendra dynasty of Srivijaya.
+The Chola invasion coincided with the return voyage of the great Buddhist scholar Atiśa from Sumatra to India and Tibet in 1025.